lil-Zlang/SF-Narrative/AUTOMATED_CRON_SETUP.md

 # Automated Weekly News Fetching Setup

-This app is configured to automatically fetch and create weekly news every **Saturday at 8:00 AM UTC** using Vercel Cron Jobs.
+This app is configured to automatically fetch and create weekly news every **Friday at 8:00 AM UTC** using Vercel Cron Jobs.

 ## How It Works

-1. **Vercel Cron Job** triggers every Saturday at 8am
+1. **Vercel Cron Job** triggers every Friday at 8am
 2. Calls `/api/seed-weekly-news-real` endpoint
 3. Fetches latest news from 20+ SF sources
 4. Generates AI summaries using Novita AI